Skip to the content.

 Solution

 Try to implement the state machine yourself before checking the solution!
-A possible solution (without the stop state) is available here.
+A possible solution (without the extra state) is available here.

 The video below shows the solution code in action: